janwilmans/guidelines/README.md

 Suggestions for chosing a style:

-- Maybe conform with existing practices, if a certain style is already used for 90% of the code, the team might be used to reading this style and it might be worth configuring clang-format to keep it close to the currect style.
+- Consider conforming to existing practices, if a certain style is already used for 90% of the code, the team might be used to reading this style and it might be worth configuring clang-format to keep it close to the currect style.
-- Strive for consistency, something like: 'all type names start with a Capital' or all type names are 'snaked_cased'.
 - It can be very difficult to get clang-format to do _exactly_ what _you_ want, I found that is better to go through the options, look at the result and then adopt a set of options that you find least offensive ;)
+- Strive for consistency, prefer simple rules like: 'all type names start with a Capital' or all type names are 'snaked_cased'.
 - Remember that almost all style choices will find resistance with _someone_.
-- Remember that is ultimately most important to have one consistent style, because that is what gives better readability, rather then which style is chosen.
+- Remember that is ultimately more important to have **one consistent style**, because that is what gives better **readability**, rather then **which style** is chosen.
 - Consider using nouns for class names and verbs for function names.

 ```